So, you want to be an optician, Eye Care Professional (ECP) or Optical Dispensing Professional (ODP)?

 About Going To School - GO!

-If you can go to a real, accredited college, and earn an Associate’s degree that can be transferred to a four-year college then DO IT!
+If you can go to a real, public, accredited college, and earn an Associate’s degree that can be transferred to a four-year college then DO IT!
 If you can go to a real campus, with real human interaction with instructors and other students DO IT!
 Life is unpredictable and you never know where it might lead you.
 A real college education will open your life to new possibilities and provide a better future for both you and your family.
 Education is so much more than “getting through it” or “getting a degree”, it changes who you are and how you think.

 Many people ask about other study materials and the only book I can recommend is Optical Formulas Tutorial by Ellen Stoner.
 You will find her explanation of the formulas and have addition examples and practice tests.
 I only recommend using it as a compliment to the material that I cover.
 However, if you have strong math skills working through the entire book would be an excellent idea!